SCENE VIII: FLUFF & FOLD LAUNDROMAT – DAY

 *Kevin’s line about dinosaurs actually does sound quite cool the first time you hear it.
 The second time, you realize it’s a case of a screenwriter “mershing” his words—meaning, throwing out some sort of random, elliptic philosophical rhetoric that sounds or at least he hopes sounds profound.
 It’s a slippery art to master, and Mr. Kurland nails it!

-Then comes my fave moment in the whole film, a moment that is so nasty it’s almost too punk rock for this movie.
-After commanding Kevin to “stir those vegetables!”, Alec and Leslie both scamper off to the boudoir to do the nasty and Kevin – surrounded by the creamy-white kitchen accoutrements of his friends’ success, listening to Leslie’s shrill shrieks as Alec mounts her – ashes his cigarette into Leslie’s trendy Wok (much the way “Porterhouse” in Caddyshack ruined Ted Knight’s golf shoes after Knight told a racist joke).
+Then comes my fave moment of S.E.F., a moment that is so nasty it’s almost too punk rock for this movie.
+After commanding Kevin to “stir those vegetables!", Alec and Leslie both scamper off to the boudoir to do the nasty and Kevin – surrounded by the creamy-white kitchen accoutrements of his friends’ success, listening to Leslie’s shrill shrieks as Alec mounts her – ashes his cigarette into Leslie’s trendy Wok (much the way “Porterhouse” in Caddyshack ruined Ted Knight’s golf shoes after Knight told a racist joke).
 I had friends like Alec and Leslie, so goddamn right!
 Stir those vegetables why you mutherfuckcz$#&$...

 SCENE X: ALLEYWAY – NIGHT